• Shuttle Bus information is available by clicking here.

 • The club have also reached the FA Cup semi-final stage on two occasions in 1935/36 and 1938/39.

 • More clubs have lost their managers after meeting Grimsby than any other club.
-This stat was further enhanced on Wednesday when Scunthorpe boss Brian Laws was dismissed by the League Two club following their cup exit to the Mariners.
+This stat was further enhanced last month when former Scunthorpe boss Brian Laws was dismissed by the League Two club following their cup exit to the Mariners.

 • The club’s top goalscorer is Pat Glover who scored 180 league goals in total, 42 of which came in the same season in 1933/34.